-The members of the Compensation Committee for the 2019 fiscal year were Mr. Flora, who is the Chair, Dr. Fitzsimmons and Mr. Koontz.
-During 2019, none of our executive officers served on the compensation committee (or its equivalent) or board of directors of another entity whose executive officer served on either our Compensation Committee or our Board of Directors.
-With the exception of Mr. Koontz, no member of the Compensation Committee serving during 2019 had any relationship requiring disclosure under the section titled "Certain Relationships and Related Transactions" set forth below.
+The members of the Compensation Committee for the 2020 fiscal year were Mr. Flora, who is the Chair, Dr. Fitzsimmons and Mr. Koontz.
+During 2020, none of our executive officers served on the compensation committee (or its equivalent) or board of directors of another entity whose executive officer served on either our Compensation Committee or our Board of Directors.
+No member of the Compensation Committee serving during 2020 had any relationship requiring disclosure under the section titled "Certain Relationships and Related Transactions" set forth below.